Introduction to quantum groups: 8c. Truncated characters

 In short, we are not over with our study, which seems to open more questions than it solves.
-Fortunately, the solution to this latest question is quite simple.
-The idea indeed will be that of improving our $g_1,\gamma_1,G_1,\Gamma_1$ results above with certain $g_t,\gamma_t,G_t,\Gamma_t$ results, which will require $N\to\infty$ in both the classical and free cases, in order to hold at any $t$.
+Fortunately, the solution to the question raised by Proposition 8.29 is quite simple.
+The idea indeed will be that of improving our $g_1,\gamma_1,G_1,\Gamma_1$ results above with $g_t,\gamma_t,G_t,\Gamma_t$ results, which will require $N\to\infty$ in both the classical and free cases, in order to hold at any $t$.
 In practice, the definition that we will need is as follows:

 \begin{definition} Given a Woronowicz algebra $(A,u)$, the variable

 is called truncation of the main character, with parameter $t\in(0,1]$. \end{definition}